Michael-Brodsky/PG/docs/Jack/readme.md

 Describes the Jack command set and how it is used to operate devices.

 ### Programming.txt
-Descripes remote device programming and the Jack programming language.
+Describes remote device programming and the Jack programming language.